Seravo/audgit/README.md

 That the command *audgit* will be available as a global command line program after installation.
 Audgit depends on having packages git and npm installed first.

-  sudo apt-get install git npm
+  sudo apt-get install git nodejs git clone https://github.com/Seravo/audgit.git cd audgit sudo npm install -g sudo audgit init

-  git clone https://github.com/Seravo/audgit.git
-  cd audgit
-  sudo npm install -g
-  sudo audgit init
+__Note:___ For Node.js [at least version 0.8](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) is required (due to module domain requirements).

 Audgit initialization is also automatically run also on first audgit command invocation if not done explicitly earlier.

 Once Audgit is installed you most likely want to run a lot of commands like `sudo audgit add /etc/a/b/c`.